-In 2006-07, the OFA completed the Corporation's long-term public borrowing requirements of \$2.8 billion, most of which was for long-term debt maturities.
-Borrowing requirements declined from the \$3.5 billion estimated at the time of the 2006 Ontario Budget due to deferred call options of \$387 million and a reduction in Ontario Power Generation's planned financing requirements of over \$300 million.

-Long-term public borrowing was completed primarily in the Canadian domestic market.
-Bonds (equivalent to \$310 million Canadian) were also issued in Australian dollars and South African rand.
+In 2007-08, the OFA completed the Corporation's long-term public borrowing requirements of \$2.5 billion, most of which was for long-term debt maturities and loans to Ontario Power Generation.
+Borrowing requirements increased from the \$1.9 billion estimated at the time of the 2007 Ontario Budget, mainly due to an increase in financing requirements for OPG of \$0.7 billion.
+All long-term public borrowing was completed in the Canadian domestic market.

-Borrowing program performance is measured by the difference between the "all-in" or total cost of the actual borrowing program and the total cost of a hypothetical domestic borrowing program of the same term and size, and implemented evenly over the fiscal year (known as the "even-pace benchmark").
-As at March 31, 2007, the borrowing program's cost was \$12 million lower than the even-pace benchmark, on a present-value basis.
+Borrowing program performance is measured by the difference between the total cost of the actual borrowing program and the total cost of a hypothetical domestic borrowing program of the same term and size, and implemented evenly over the fiscal year (known as the "even-pace benchmark").
+As at March 31, 2008, the borrowing program's cost was \$7.9 million higher than the even-pace benchmark, on a present-value basis.